 Bitcoin is based on the Secure Hashing Algorithm SHA-256, which belongs to a family of cryptographic hash functions, designed by the NSA (National Security Agency).
-Despite the history of famous exchange hacks, the network itself has never been compromised as a system.
+Despite the history of famous exchange hacks, nobody could compromise the network itself.

 ETH is based on the ASIC-resistant Ethash algorithm.
-This cryptocurrency was created by Vitalik Buterin, a young software developer from Canada.
-Unlike Bitcoin, the Ethereum network is not focused on the payment aspect, offering numerous opportunities to exchange values.
+Vitalik Buterin created this cryptocurrency as a young software developer from Canada.
+Unlike Bitcoin, the Ethereum network does not focus on the payment aspect, offering numerous opportunities to exchange values.
 The developer came up with the idea of smart contracts, making it possible to create so-called “trustless protocols”.
-It means, that 2 peers can make unchangeable commitments, without having to know each other (trust being ensured by the system).
-Potentially, smart contracts may be used to transfer anything of value, including cryptocurrencies.
-They are seen as one of the most useful and promising blockchain tools.
+It means, that 2 peers can make unchangeable commitments, without having to know each other (the system ensures trust).
+Potentially, users can use smart contracts to transfer anything of value, including cryptocurrencies.
+Many see smart contracts as one of the most useful and promising blockchain tools.

-Ethereum is divided into two separate currencies — Ethereum (ETH) and Ethereum Classic (ETC).
-The blockchain was forked to eliminate the consequences of the serious code bug used by an attacker to withdraw $50 mln worth of ETH.
-This measure, aimed at refunding lost money to the network users, caused a lot of controversy in the Ethereum community, blockchain seen as something that could not be modified under any circumstances.
-As a result, Ethereum is now represented by the hard fork (new blockchain version, with the DAO hack deleted) and Ethereum Classic (the old-school version that accepted the DAO hack).
+Ethereum split into two separate currencies — Ethereum (ETH) and Ethereum Classic (ETC).
+The blockchain forked accrued to eliminate the consequences of the serious code bug that an attacker exploited to withdraw $50 mln worth of ETH.
+This measure aims at refunding lost money to the network users, caused a lot of controversy in the Ethereum community.
+Users stoped seeing blockchain as something that could not be modified under any circumstances.
+As a result, Ethereum forked.
+The new blockchain version, with the DAO hack deleted, is called Ethereum and Ethereum Classic is the old-school version that accepted the DAO hack.

 Ripple is one of the biggest cryptocurrencies in terms of market cap.
 It was aimed to offer a solution to many urgent banking issues, like cross-border money transfers that can take many days to process.
 The Ripple team introduced “the interledger” using an XPR cryptocurrency to settle accounts across the different ledgers of two banks, participating in the process.
 It allows to greatly reduce the time, needed to finalize a transaction, and make the procedure seamless.

-The team behind the project has both crypto and fintech background and is generously supported by investors.
+The team behind the project has both crypto and fintech background as well as strong support from investors.
 The perspective of solving one of the most serious banking problems made the currency rather popular, its price rapidly growing.
 The future of Ripple looks bright, some experts seeing it as a “new generation Bitcoin”.
 It has been reported that several leading banks and payment systems (including SWIFT, Santander, American Express and UBS) are starting to test the Ripple network.

 Monero is the most popular example of “privacy coins”, based on the CryptoNight algorithm.
 If used in a transaction, it does not allow anyone to trace your identity.
 These features make Monero and other similar coins (Zcash, Dash and a dozen others) very attractive if you see privacy as a top priority, for good or bad reasons.

 The word “Monero” means “coin” in Esperanto.
-The currency first appeared in April 2014 under the name of “Bitmonero” (“Bitcoin”) and was warmly welcomed by the community.
+The team first presented in April 2014 under the name of “Bitmonero”.
+The community warmly welcomed it.
 The team behind the project stays anonymous, except for Riccardo Spagni and Francisco Cabañas.

 The promise of complete privacy promoted Monero use for the dark market.
 The coin got famous due to the WannaCry virus attacks in 2017 when the attackers converted their BTC into XMR for privacy reasons.
-Also, Monero is widely associated with mining malware.
+Also, many associate Monero with mining malware.

-While Monero stays popular among miners and investors, its adoption is resisted by regulators, who prefer better transparency.
+While Monero stays popular among miners and investors, regulators resist its adoption.
+They prefer better transparency.

 All these features contributed to the increasing popularity of LTC, which is always in the first 10 (or even 5) positions in the list of top cryptocurrencies.

 A recent addition to the family, EOS cryptocurrency has already become very popular due to some of its distinctive features.
-EOS, introduced in 2017, was targeted at creating more efficient and scalable dapps (decentralized applications).
-The platform functions similarly to the Ethereum one, but the delegated proof-of-stake (DPoS) consensus mechanism allows it to process transactions much faster.
-As only 21 producing nodes are needed to solve a block (compare to millions of nodes in the BTC and ETH networks), It takes less than a second to confirm a transaction and about 2 min to finalize it.
+EOS, introduced in 2017, was targeted at creating more efficient and scalable DApps (decentralized applications).
+The platform functions similarly to Ethereum.
+However, the delegated proof-of-stake (DPoS) consensus mechanism allows it to process transactions much faster.
+Only 21 producing nodes are needed to solve a block.
+Compare this to millions of nodes in the BTC and ETH networks.
+It takes less than a second to confirm a transaction and about 2 minutes to finalize it.